 “That sounds…way worse than I expected.
 I thought she was just going to dump some gravy on him, or throw a pie or something,” Damien whispered, staring at the floor as if he could see through it.
 He fumbled in his vest pocket for a wax pastel, quickly drawing out his enhanced hearing spell on one palm, which he held up to his ear and angled downward.
 “I can’t make it out.
 It’s too far, and too jumbled.
 Everyone’s yelling over each other.”

-Damien gave Sebastien a long look that she couldn’t quite decipher past the shadows obscuring his face, but didn’t reply.
+Damien gave Sebastien a long look that she couldn’t quite decipher past the shadows obscuring his face, but he didn’t reply.

 Soon enough, quick footsteps sounded against the stairwell, and Damien hurried over to Sebastien’s side, pulling out a familiar coaster with a starburst-shaped light crystal embedded in its surface.
-With a twist of the artifact’s base, a gentle light shone one the locking mechanism.
+With a twist of the artifact’s base, a gentle light shone on the locking mechanism.

 As soon as the footsteps neared, Sebastien began to input the combination she had memorized, using both hands at once for speed.
 The footsteps had already passed by the time she finished, as Malcolm Gervin slammed into the washroom next to his office.
-If everything went to plan, Ana had insulted and dirtied him, and his obsessive-compulsive nature meant that he would be meticulously cleaning himself for the next twenty to thirty minutes.
+If everything went to plan, Ana had insulted and dirtied him, and his obsessive-compulsive nature meant that he would be meticulously bathing himself for the next twenty to thirty minutes.

-The handle came to a stop with a dull clank, halfway through the arc.
+The handle came to a stop with a dull clank halfway through the arc.